 Value for money

 You wouldn’t be surprised at how affordable Bangkok Spa is, as they’re located in JB.
-According to blogger ZoeReverie, prices start from RM53 for a 60min foot massage and RM62 for Traditional Thai Massage.
-That’s about SGD 20 for an authentic Thai massage experience – talk about value indeed!
+According to their website, they have a package that includes a 60 minute foot massage, 30 minutes Jacuzzi spa, and 30 minutes sauna.
+That’s about S$33 for three different pampering experiences – talk about value indeed!

 Lack of professionalism